gentjankolicaj/rust-examples/src/expression/README.md

 ## Expressions

-A rust-lang program is (mostly) made up of a series of statements:
+a rust-lang program is (mostly) made up of a series of statements:

 ```
 fn main() {